-I teach on the MA Education (International) and BA English Language for Education programmes, with a specialisation in policy and international education studies.
-I am particularly interested in the critical analysis of the assumptions and evidence that underpin policy, practice and experience in international education, which dovetails well with my secondary research interest in decolonial critique of education in international contexts.
+I teach on the BSc Education and MA International Education programmes.
+My research and projects focus on critical analysis of the assumptions and evidence that underpin international student issues with teaching and learning in Further and Higher Education; which dovetails well with my secondary research interest in decolonial critique of education in educational contexts.

 I am part of the Critical Education Policy (CEP) research group and the Higher Education Research Network (HERE @ Manchester).

 I spent the first part of my professional career teaching English and Literature in Junior Secondary school, before moving into the primary school sector as a Key Stage 2 teacher in, Nigeria in independent Abuja schools.
-Following a couple of years in leadership positions, first as Head of Curriculum Development and then Head Teacher, I moved to Manchester to complete an MA in Educational Leadership and School Improvement, and a PhD in Education.
+Following a couple of years in leadership positions, first as Head of Curriculum Development and then Head Teacher, I moved to Manchester to complete an MA in Educational Leadership, and a PhD in Education.